 On January 16, 2008, the Conservation Partnership achieved this goal and Merrimac Farm was transferred to the Virginia Dept. of Game and Inland Fisheries.
 Less than three months later, Merrimac Farm was opened to the public for wildlife watching and hunting.

 Partnership was the key to success.
-The conservation partnership formed by the Prince William Conservation Alliance, Virginia Dept. of Game & Inland Fisheries and Marine Corps Base Quantico benefited from the support of a range of state and federal agencies as well as Northern Virginia citizens who supported the conservation of Merrimac Farm.
+The conservation partnership formed by the Prince William Conservation Alliance, Virginia Dept. of Game & Inland Fisheries and Marine Corps Base Quantico benefited from the support of state and federal agencies, including the Virginia Land Conservation Fund, as well as Northern Virginia citizens who supported the conservation of Merrimac Farm.
 Each brought something different to the partnership, and all were essential to establishing the Merrimac Farm Wildlife Management Area.

 The Prince William Conservation Alliance is honored to have been a part of the partnership establishing the Merrimac Farm Wildlife Management Area and to have had the opportunity to work with the many terrific people who made this dream a reality.